AlgoCompSynth/FPS-100-Resurrection/Desktop-PiOS/README.md

 Raspberry Pi updates, but as of 2025-08-02, it will stop and ask you how you want to deal with an updated configuration file.
-The default will work, so just press `Enter` if this happens. and create an administrator account with `sudo` privileges.
+The default will work, so just press `Enter` if this happens.

-Although the PiDP 11 installer installs all the packages it depends on, I've found that a number of other packages are useful in working at the Linux command line.
-The script `1_base_packages.sh` installs them, then creates an administrator account to use when you don't want to do administration from the main `pi` account.
-It will ask you for the name of the account.

-This script does a full upgrade, and may require your intervention.
-If it stops for a decision, the default will work.
-The rest of the scripts do not require manual intervention.

 ```
 Configuration file '/etc/initramfs-tools/initramfs.conf'